-You really don’t need a ton of gear to start watching wildlife, but it’s really nice not to be cold when photographing birds or mammals.
-It is a good idea to buy a few specialized pieces that will do a much better job of protecting you from the elements than standard gear.
+You don’t need a ton of gear to start watching wildlife, but it’s nice not to be cold when photographing birds or mammals.
+It is a good idea to buy a few specialized pieces that will better protect you from the elements than standard gear.

 These are the four clothing items I recommend.

-This softshell jacket on Amazon.com.
-Please don’t make the mistake I did and wear a jacket that rustles at the wrong time, scaring the ocelot away.
+This softshell jacket is on Amazon.com.
+Please don’t make the mistake I did and wear a coat that rustles at the wrong time, scaring the ocelot away.
 Softshell jackets use a material that makes them quiet.

 The softshell jacket that I recommend for photography is the Columbia Ascender softshell.
 It’s perfect for photographers!
-This jacket is fantastically warm, even in quite heavy wind.
-It is also water-resistant and walking through a downpour recently, I didn’t get wet.
+This jacket is very warm, even in relatively heavy wind.
+It is also water-resistant and walking through a downpour recently, and I didn’t get wet.
 There are more expensive softshell jackets out there, but I haven’t used one of those yet as I am happy with the Columbia.

 It has all the features I need from a jacket.
-Both pockets have zips, so I know that I will not lose my keys when out.
-The jacket is very warm due to the drawcord at the hem and the cuffs, which are elasticated.
+Both pockets have zips, so I know I will not lose my keys when out.
+The coat is very warm due to the drawcord at the hem and the cuffs, which are elasticated.

-If you are a wildlife photographer or want to go out and take some photos, you should really get a softshell jacket.
+If you are a wildlife photographer or want to go out and take some photos, you should get a softshell jacket.
 When I first started looking for wildlife, I did not have one, and for a while, it was OK.
 I thought it would be fine until I made the mistake that changed my mind.
-I was laying there watching a family of Ocelots, and as I moved, the material on my coat rustled, and they fled away into the night.
-Even though there were only two other people there, I have never been more embarrassed in my life.
+I was lying there watching a family of Ocelots, and as I moved, the material on my coat rustled, and they fled into the night.
+Even though there were only two other people there, I have never been more embarrassed.

 Please don’t try to save money and skip on the softshell jacket.
 One day you can send me a photo of an ocelot family.

 - BUILT TO LAST: Columbia’s attention to detail is what sets our apparel apart.
-Specifying only the highest quality materials, expert stitching and craftsmanship.
-This is a long-lasting jacket you will enjoy for seasons to come
+Specifying only the highest quality materials, expert stitching, and craftsmanship.
+This is a long-lasting garment you will enjoy for seasons to come.

 The North Face Venture 2 raincoat on Amazon.com– There is nothing more essential than a good raincoat.
 Raincoats can pack up into such small pouches that there is no need to get wet again.

-A basic raincoat is really a requirement for wildlife spotting and photography.
+An essential raincoat is a requirement for wildlife spotting and photography.
 It keeps you dry and out longer without feeling drenched and miserable.

 Everyone has a preference regarding their style, color, and make, but for me, you can’t beat the North Face Venture 2 jacket.

-North Face jackets have a great reputation, and rightly so.
+North Face jackets have an excellent reputation, and rightly so.
 They give great protection against the rain and even snow.
 They are warm, well made, and have great zips with double zipper pulls.
 They can also be packed into one of the pockets, making them great for carrying around in a backpack.

 They can last for a long time as well.
-You can renew the waterproof coating, but just hanging it out to dry after use will extend its life as well.
+You can renew the waterproof coating, but just hanging it out to dry after use will also extend its life.

 They also come in both male and female versions.